Kid Lykos: Japanese independent circuit (2017, 2019, 2022)

 Beach has worked for several promotions from the Japanese independent scene as a developmental talent sent by RevPro and Progress.
 He started with the cross-over event of Global Wars UK in 2017.
 He wrestled in two of Big Japan Pro Wrestling's events, first at BJW Big Ben Japan ~ Englishman In BJ on 5 January 2019, where he teamed up with Chris Brookes to defeat Kazuki Hashimoto and Yuya Aoki and secondly on 6 January at BJW Look Now where he again teamed up with Brookes, this time to defeat Kota Sekifuda and Tatsuhiko Yoshino.
 In 2022, Beach competed in a couple of events promoted by DDT Pro-Wrestling.
 First of them was the DDT Konosuke Takeshita 10th Anniversary from 10 September where he teamed up with Chris Brookes in a losing effort against Takeshita himself and his The37Kamiina stablemate Yuki Ueno.
 At DDT Who's Gonna Top?
 2022 Tour In Asakusa on 13 September Beach teamed up again with Brookes to defeat Hideki Okatani and Takeshi Masada.
 He also competed in an event promoted by Gatoh Move Pro Wrestling, the Gatoh Move 10th Anniversary ~ Phoenix Rises from 15 September 2022, where he teamed up with Kaori Yoneyama and Minoru Fujita to defeat Baliyan Akki, Riho and Saki.

+Pro Wrestling Noah (2024, 2026-present)

+Beach appeared for Pro Wrestling Noah on their tour of the United Kingdom in 2024, during which he and Kid Lykos II unsuccessfully challenged Hayata and Yo-Hey for the GHC Junior Heavyweight Tag Team Championship.
+On April 12, 2026, Beach made his Japanese Noah debut at Apex Conquest in Nagoya alongside Lykos II, where they unsuccessfully challenged Alejandro and Dragon Bane for the GHC Junior Heavyweight Tag Team Championship.